28 Jun PCOS: Polycystic Ovarian Syndrome

 PCOS symptoms include infertility or difficulty conceiving, irregular periods, cystic acne, weight gain (although this is not the case for all PCOS patients), hirsutism (unwanted hair growth on the chin, chest, belly), thinning hair, mood changes, insulin resistance, and low sex drive.
 On an pelvic ultrasound, many women with PCOS will show multiple small “cysts” on the ovaries.

 While these drugs can suppress the acne, and unwanted hair growth, they can come with many side effects and ultimately they don’t get to the root of the problem.
 Eventually women will need to come off these medications for one of the following reasons: they want to conceive, the medication side effects are too much to deal with, or the medications stop working after several years.
 In each scenario we see most of the symptoms of PCOS come back with a vengeance.

 The good news is that there are natural ways to treat PCOS…and it’s actually one of my favorite conditions to treat!

 Addressing insulin resistance, inflammation, adrenal fatigue, thyroid disorders, and environmental toxins can go a long way toward balancing hormones naturally and overcoming PCOS.
 It’s crucial to address the underlying cause of your PCOS because it is associated with an increased risk of developing type 2 diabetes, high cholesterol, hypertension and heart disease.
-It’s also a common cause of infertility, and this is what drives many women to seek help.
+It’s also the most common cause of infertility, and this is what drives many women to seek help.

 Diet and lifestyle factors can go a long way when treating PCOS and can even be curative in some cases.
 In cases where there is a strong genetic link, using acupuncture, herbs and supplements are usually necessary.
 It does take 6-12 months to see long term changes when living with PCOS, but the effort is well worth it.